Jannah Theme License is not validated, Go to the theme options page to validate the license, You need a single license for each domain name.

 A trading plan is a crucial component that outlines your financial objectives and the strategies you will employ to achieve them.
 Simply stating a goal like “I want to turn $10,000 into $250,000 within a year by trading Forex” is insufficient without specific details regarding the currencies to trade, frequency of trading, timeframe, and risk management.
 Without these details, the plan remains an unrealistic fantasy.
 A comprehensive trading plan includes specific information about these key elements.

-It’s vital to remember that a trading plan is an ongoing work in progress as traders gain expertise and keep up with new approaches and attitudes.
+It’s important to note that a trading plan is a continuous work-in-progress as traders learn from experience and stay updated with new techniques and mindsets.

 Selection of Currency Pair